sugarlabs/www-v2/src/constants/MarkdownFiles/posts/2025-08-02-gsoc-25-mostlyk-week09.md

 ---

-## Hello World Activity: Actually Live!
+## Hello-World Activity: Actually Live

-The big milestone this week: the Hello World activity is up and running.
+The big milestone this week: the Hello-World activity is up and running.
 I spent a lot of time emulating desktop environments (GNOME, KDE, Hyprland etc.) to make sure the UI looks right, even if some backend arguments are a bit hacky for now.
 The circular CSS isn’t perfect yet, but the basics are solid.
 This is the first real step toward porting and bundling activities for Sugar GTK4.

-## PyPI Release!
+## PyPI Release

 You can now download and install the toolkit directly from PyPI: